 Defer / Deferral

 Action Required?
 Yes.
 Deferrals can cause issues between the revenue generation team and the finance team unless the differences are understood.
-In the simplistic example above, let’s assume that the membership sale happened at the end of the year.
+In the simplistic example above, assume that the membership sale occurs at the end of the year.

 Amortize / Depreciate